ysndr/MSc-Thesis/chapter/evaluation.md

 As discussed in [@sec:considerations] NLS follows an eager, non-incremental processing model.
 While incremental implementations are more efficient, as they do not require entire files to be updated, they require explicit language support, i.e., an incremental parser and analysis.
 Implementing these functions exceeds the scope of this work.
-Choosing a non-incremental model on the other hand allowed to reuse entire modules of the Nickel language.
+Choosing a non-incremental model on the other hand allowed reusing entire modules of the Nickel language.
 The analysis itself can be implemented both in a lazy or eager fashion.
 Lazy analysis implies that the majority of information is resolved only upon request instead of ahead of time.
 That is, an LSP request is delayed by the analysis before a response is made.
-Some lazy models also support memoizing requests, avoiding to recompute previously requested values.
+Some lazy models also support memorizing requests, avoiding recomputing previously requested values.
 However, eager approaches preprocess the file ahead of time and store the analysis results such that requests can be handled mostly through value lookups.
 To fit Nickels' type-checking model and considering that in a typical Nickel workflow, the analysis should still be reasonably efficient, the eager processing model was chosen over a lazy one.